CKDev/digital-learn-training/README.md

 ## Testing

-[Info on Rails testing/code standars and norms]
+[Info on Rails testing/code standards and norms]

 (E.g. from the Showami Project, replace with this project's norms)